Safety Policies - Updated October 26th

-We understand these are unfamiliar and trying times for everyone, especially in the midst of potentially losing a beloved friend.
+We understand these are unfamiliar and trying times for everyone, especially in the midst of losing a beloved friend.
 Our veterinarians continue to serve at-home appointments and deeply care to provide our services to your beloved friend.

-With the "stay at home" and social distancing measures taking place in our service areas, we ask that you follow these guidelines and requests when our veterinarians visit your home.
-Please partner with us and maintain a 6-10 foot distance with the veterinarian at all times, its not a suggestion but a requirement for service until State of Colorado restrictions are lifted.
+With the "safer at home" and social distancing measures taking place in our service areas, we ask that you follow these guidelines and requests when our veterinarians visit your home.
+Please partner with us and maintain a 6-10 foot distance with the veterinarian at all times.
+This is not a suggestion but a requirement for service until the State of Colorado restrictions are lifted.